Updated: Feb 11

 Whilst at University I trained for a year part-time with the University Officer Training Corps.
 I was seriously considering a military career until the aforementioned health problems flared up and ruled it out.

 After graduating I became a qualified fitness instructor and worked as a trainer until the worsening health problems ruled that out too.

 From then until about 2014 I worked in both the private and public sectors including the NHS and various Local Authorities.
 This work took me across much of the country.
 A friend jokingly called me a ‘nomad’ due to this, and the nickname stuck.
 It then became my Gamertag, on-line persona and eventually the name of this site (since I couldn’t think of anything better at the time.)

 Lockdown put a stop to that, so now I work from home, which is why I have jokingly renamed my nickname to Sessile_Nomad.
-My career aspirations now include growing Nomad’s Reviews and writing for the ‘big name’ video game sites.
+My career aspirations now include growing Nomad’s Reviews and writing for the ‘big name’ video game and consumer technology sites.
 Wish me luck, I think I am going to need it.